 Corporate banking focuses on transactions between a bank and a large organization, such as a multinational corporation, lending for short-term expenses and long-term investments.
 Pismo’s corporate banking solution enables you to tailor lending and practices specifically to your organizational structure.
 These services include detailed, custom hierarchies and divisional structures, accounts with features that reflect your needs, and earmarking of funds for a variety of options.

-The Pismo Corporate banking APIs extend the Pismo platform core APIs.
-For more information, see the following guide:
+The Pismo corporate banking API extends the Pismo platform core APIs.
+For more information, see Main solutions.

 Pismo is a technology company that provides services for banking operations.
 When you use Pismo technology, you must have applicable licenses and comply with regulations with the countries/regions in which you operate.